 Dry skin is a skin type whilst dehydrated skin is a condition normally caused by one’s lifestyle.

-A feeling of skin tightness, especially after bathing or shower.
+- A feeling of skin tightness, especially after bathing or showering.

 Preventing and Treating Dry Skin

 - Avoid soaps and harsh chemicals – these can remove natural oils from our skin, making it impossible to retain water.
 Try cleansing with cleansing creams instead,

 - Avoid hot showers – hot showers and baths can remove the skin's natural oils so stay with warm and cold showers,

 - Avoid overheating – coming into winter, we are prone to excess heating which accelerates water loss from our skin, making them feel dry.

 - Use a Humidifier – this is especially good in winter or if you live in an environment with low humidity,

 - Choose a cream over a lotion - creams are thicker and contain more moisturisers.
 They tend to be much more effective for dry skin types